 If you are travelling from Dufftown, follow the A941 road north and join the A95 heading westbound.
 You will see signs for Glenfarclas Distillery.

-If you are travelling by public transport, the nearest train station to Glenfarclas Distillery are Glenfarclas Road End.
-Glenfarclas Distillery is around a 1km walk which takes around 14 minutes to walk.
+If you are travelling by public transport, the nearest train station to Glenfarclas Distillery is Glenfarclas Road End.
+Glenfarclas Distillery is around a 1km walk which takes approx. 14 minutes to walk.

 The bus line that stops nearest to Glenfarclas Distillery is 366 and the nearest bus stop is around a 14 minute walk away.
 The first bus arrives near Glenfarclas at 10.11 and the last bus leaving from this area is at 15.29.